 The ANZBP is guided by an Advisory Board comprising of a cross-section of stakeholders, which reports to the AWA Board.
 Members of the Advisory Board are:

-Nirmala is an Environmental engineer with a ph.D and over 15 years’ experience in the wastewater treatment and reuse industry.
-She has extensive experience in all aspects of wastewater treatment planning, including investigations into process optimisation; pilot plant design and testing; concept and detailed design of treatment plants; options investigations & feasibility studies, commissioning services and energy optimisation.
-She is the biosolids discipline leader in SA Water and provides advice on bisolids handling in WWTPs including all phases of planning, treatment and management of Biosolids .
-She has been instrumental in the development and promotion of composting of biosolids from Metro and Country WWTPs in SA as an additional disposal and reuse route.
+Nirmala is an Environmental engineer with a Ph.D. and over 20 years’ experience in the water industry focussed on wastewater treatment and reuse, sludge treatment and handling.
+She has extensive experience in all aspects of strategic planning of wastewater, recycled water, sludge and biosolids management, process optimisation, commissioning services and energy optimisation& benchmarking.
+She is the biosolids discipline leader in SA Water and provides strategic input to planning of sludge treatment and biosolids management across 25 WWTPs.
+She has been instrumental in the development and promotion of composting of biosolids from Metro and Country WWTPs in SA as an alternate beneficial reuse option.

-Peter has over 20 years experience in water pollution, urban water management and water quality.
+Peter has over 20 years’ experience in water pollution, urban water management and water quality.
 He is a chemical engineer and has spent most of his career working in environmental regulation.
-Peter is currently Manager of Water Quality Management at the NSW Office of Environment and Heritage and develops and implements strategies for improving environmental water quality including providing expert advice to the NSW EPA on technical and strategic issues related to water pollution, including biosolids regulation.
+Peter is currently Manager Water and Noise Policy at the NSW Environment Protection Authority and leads a multidisciplinary team that is responsible for providing expert support to EPA regional officers on water and noise pollution, carrying out reform of policy and guidance, legislative projects and identifying and addressing emerging issues.
 He was previously responsible for implementation of the NSW Biosolids Guidelines.

-Kelly Hopewell is the Coordinator of Process Engineering at the City of Gold Coast, and has been in the water industry for over 15 years.
+Kelly Hopewell is the Coordinator of Process Engineering at the Gold Coast Water and Waste and has been in the water industry for over 15 years.
 Starting out in drinking water quality while working as a research assistant at Griffith University, she had a steep learning curve in the field of wastewater treatment once moving the Gold Coast Water in 2005.
 Kelly and her team are responsible for working with the operators to optimise the Gold Coast’s four sewage treatment plants, endeavouring to reduce chemical, electricity and biosolids haulage costs, while maintaining a high quality effluent.
 Kelly has a passion for biosolids and finding innovative ways to manage this potential resource.

 Derek Van Rys